GrinonBarrett/Taksidos/To Do.md

 * Create 5 more lesser serviles (Slaporb, Teleporb, Emolga type creature, Ophideon, Bird of prey, A small fire lizard, A little dragon turtle thing, a plant bulb that has two vine appendages to move around)
 * Create 2 more greater serviles (One is a clay golem like entity, "evolution"s for the lizard dragon turtle and plant bulb).
 * Create a vampire template that represents those that come to follow the commands of Alekard.
+* * Create the Kunekunar, based on the kunekune, which is the result of a Ngurm never finidng a purpose.
 * Create a Grigori, a fiendish giant creature.
 * Create a Nosoferai, a plague spreading vampire that occasionally has their victims return from the grave.
 * Create dough type monster.
 * Create a Knemui.
 Mucousy illusion casting goblins that cause mischief.
 They are usually invisible but can be seen through a variety of strange methods (Squirting lemon juice in your eyes, the light of a fire which is cooking food, chewing on a piece of birch bark, holding a hazelnut, covering yourself in lamp oil, holding your breath under water even if you can breath underwater, casting a spell known by the knemui, or being within magical light).
 They can be pacified by giving them a gift given to you in celebration of your bithday or a wedding, a fine piece of mechanical art, or inviting them to a feast set for them.
+* Create a cockatrice, which can hatch from a chicken's egg if there is a wivre living nearby.
+If it lives long enough, it functions like the SCP.
+* Create a Cockator/cockatrix servile that occurs when a cockatrice hatches under the care of the invoker.
 * Make some Kaiju type monsters.
 * Will add Mothman?!
 * Add a few real diseases.
 * Add the insects which infect people's minds.
-May use it as an introduction to the concept of diseases that exist on the paychic plane.
+May use it as an introduction to the concept of diseases that exist on the psychic plane.

 Also, at some point soon, make the failed alchemical cycle:
 * Massaconfusar.
 A being composed of jet black solids linked by a thick smoke.
 It consumes matter.